susam/emfy/README.md

 ----------------

 Are you an absolute beginner to Emacs?
-Are you so new to Emacs that you do not even have `~/.emacs.d` on your file system?
+Are you so new to Emacs that you do not even have the `~/.emacs.d/` directory on your file system?
 Have you come across recommendations to use starter kits like Doom Emacs, Spacemacs, etc. but then you wondered if you could use vanilla Emacs and customise it slowly to suit your needs without having to sacrifice your productivity in the initial days of using Emacs?
 Do you also want your Emacs to look sleek from day zero?
 If you answered "yes" to most of these questions, then this project is for you.

 The [`init.el`] file in this project provides a quick way to get started with setting up your Emacs environment.
 This document